 Back to Top

 ¶1.
-Now after these things had been done, the rulers approached me, saying, “The people of Israel, and the priests and the Levites have not separated themselves from the peoples of the surrounding lands with their abominations: the Canaanites, the Hittites, the Perizzites, the Jebusites, the Ammonites, the Moabites, the Egyptians and the Amorites.
+Now after these things had been done, the rulers approached me, saying, “The people of Israel, and the priests and the Levites have not separated themselves from the peoples of the lands with their abominations: the Canaanites, Hittites, Perizzites, Jebusites, Ammonites, Moabites, Egyptians, and Amorites.

-2.Rather, they have taken their daughters for themselves and their sons, so that the holy seed has been mingled with the peoples of the lands.
-And the hand of the rulers and governors has been foremost in this unfaithfulness.”
+2.Rather, they have taken their daughters for themselves and their sons, and the holy seed have mingled themselves with the peoples of the lands.
+And the hand of the princes and officials has been foremost in this unfaithfulness.”

-3. And when I heard this report, I tore my garment and my robe, and I pulled hair out of my head and my beard and sat down, appalled.
+3. And when I heard this report, I tore my garment and my robe, and I pulled out hair from my head and my beard, and I sat down, appalled.

-4. And then, all who trembled at the words of the God of Israel, because of the treachery of the returned exiles, and I, sat appalled until the evening sacrifice.
+4. Then, all who trembled at the words of the God of Israel because of the unfaithfulness of the captivity gathered to me, and I sat appalled until the evening sacrifice.

-5. And at the evening sacrifice, I arose up from my humiliation, and with my garment and my robe torn, and I fell upon my knees, and spread out my hands unto Jehovah my God.
+5. And at the evening sacrifice, I arose from my self-humiliation, and with my garment and my robe torn, I fell on my knees, and spread out my hands to Jehovah my God.

-6. And I said: “O my God, I am ashamed and humiliated to lift my face toward You, my God, because our iniquities are higher than our heads, and our guilt is as high as the heavens.
+6. And I said, “O my God, I am ashamed and humiliated to lift my face toward you, my God, because our iniquities have risen higher than our head, and our guilt has increased to the heavens.

-7.From the days of our fathers we have been in great guiltiness to this day.
-And for our iniquities we, our kings, and our priests, have been given into the hand of the kings of the lands, to the sword, to captivity, to plundering, and to utter shame, as it is today.
+7.From the days of our fathers, we have been in great guiltiness to this day.
+And for our iniquities, we, our kings, and our priests, have been given into the hand of the kings of the nations, for the sword, for captivity, for plundering, and for shame of face, as at this day.

-8.And now, for a brief moment, favor has come from Jehovah our God to allow a remnant to escape, and to give us a small peg in His holy place, that our God may brighten our eyes, and revive us a little in our slavery.
+8.Yet now, for a brief moment, favor has come from Jehovah our God to allow a remnant of us to escape, and to give us a peg in His holy place, that our God may lighten our eyes and to grant us a little reviving in our bondage,

-9.For we are slaves.
-And in our slavery our God has not forsaken us, but has extended to us his loving kindness before the kings of Persia, to grant us some reviving to set up the house of our God, to repair its ruins, and to give us protection in Judea and Jerusalem.
+9.for we are slaves.
+Yet, in our slavery, our God has not forsaken us, but has extended lovingkindness to us before the kings of Persia, to grant us a reviving, to set up the church of our God, to repair its ruins, and to give us a wall in Judea and Jerusalem.

 10.And now, O our God, what shall we say after this?
 For we have forsaken your commandments

-11.which you commanded by your servants the prophets, saying, ‘The land that you are coming in to take possession of, is a land impure with the impurity of the peoples of the lands, with their abominations that have filled it from end to end with their uncleanness.
+11.which you commanded by the hand of your servants the prophets, saying, ‘The land that you are entering to possess, it is an unclean land because of the filthiness of the peoples of the nations, because of their abominations that have filled it from end to end through their uncleanness.

-12.So do not give your daughters to their sons, nor take their daughters for your sons.
-And do not seek their peace or prosperity ever, that you may be strong, and eat the good of the land, and leave it for an inheritance to your sons for ever.’
+12.So, do not now give your daughters to their sons, nor take their daughters for your sons.
+And never seek their peace or prosperity, that you may be strong, and that you may eat the good of the land, and that you may leave it for an inheritance to your sons forever.’

-13.And after all that has come upon us for our evil deeds and for our great guiltiness, seeing that you, our God, have punished us less than our iniquities deserve, and have given us such a remnant as this,
+13.And after all that has come upon us because of our evil deeds and our great guiltiness, seeing that you, our God, have punished us less than our iniquities deserve, and have given us a remnant such as this,

-14.shall we break your commandments again, and intermarry with the peoples who commit these abominations?
-Would you not be angry with us until you consume us, and so no remnant could escape?
+14.shall we break your commandments again and intermarry with the peoples who commit these abominations?
+Would you not be angry with us until you consume us, so that there be no remnant or escaping?

-¶15.O Jehovah, God of Israel, you are righteous; for we are left a remnant that is escaped, as it is this day: behold, we are before you in our guiltiness; for none can stand before you because of this.”
+15.O Jehovah, God of Israel, you are righteous, for we are an escaped remnant, as at this day.
+Behold, we are before you in our guilt, for no one can stand before you because of this.”

 Ezra 10